11 Statistical analysis of all cell cycle stages

 show_rownames = FALSE) # Too many proteins to show all their names!

-package provides a statistical pipeline for the analysis of differential expression (abundance) experiments and can be used for categorical variables with more than two levels. - When performing multiple contrasts, the p-value adjustment for multiple testing should take this into account.
+• The limma package provides a statistical pipeline for the analysis of differential expression (abundance) experiments and can be used for categorical variables with more than two levels.